Rust to assembly: Arrays, Tuples, Box, and Option handling

 Flow chart of cross_lines_from_quad_coordinates

-We get a glimpse of the deep optimization of the generated code by looking at the flow chart of the cross_lines_from_quad_coordinates function.
+We glimpse the deep optimization of the generated code by looking at the flow chart of the cross_lines_from_quad_coordinates function.
 The flow chart shows the inlined code of the make_quad_coordinates function.
 The Box allocation and de-allocation are eliminated.
-Since the Box is eliminated, memory allocation failure exception is impossible.
+The memory allocation failure exception is impossible since the Box is eliminated.

 Example of compiler optimizing away Box